 Trees beside roads

 Hampshire County Council is the Highway Authority for Hart District Council.
-Trees growing on road verges are more often than not owned by the Highway Authority.
-Queries or issues regarding trees next to roads should be logged on the Hampshire County Council highway defects online form.
+Trees growing on road verges are generally the responsibility of the Highway Authority.
+Queries or issues regarding trees next to roads should be logged on the Hampshire County Council online form.

 If you have a disagreement with your neighbour about the height of a hedge that they own then you should try to amicably resolve the situation.
-If talking it through does not help then a mediation service such as Rushmoor Community Mediation Service may be able to act as an intermediary.
-If all possible methods of resolving the problem, including mediation, have been tried and been unsuccessful, a complaint can be made to the Council.
+If all possible methods of resolving the problem have been tried and been unsuccessful, a complaint can be made to the Council.
 Any application to us for resolution of a high hedges case must be backed up with written evidence.
 A guide to how and when to apply to the Council is given in the Communities and Local Government website.